ejoerns/rauc/docs/reference.rst

   the reboot flag is set.
   This cancels a potentially pending one-shot switch to another slot.
   Otherwise, this is a no-op.

+.. note:: ``autoboot.txt`` is only rewritten if its content actually changes, to avoid unnecessary writes to the FAT filesystem holding it.